robertwenner/comics/doc/checks.md

 You can specify each check only once.
 If you specify a check more than once, only one will get used, but it's undefined which one.

+Checks run in random order, but each check only once per comic.

 Available checks are all Perl modules found on your system where the name starts with `Comic::Check::`.